BioComputingUP/mocafe/docs/source/installation.rst

 Installation
 ============
-Currently, *mocafe* has been tested on:
+Currently, Mocafe has been tested on:

 - Linux (Ubuntu)
 - Windows (using Windows Subsystem for Linux 2.0)